 Women's volleyball non-conference from Gersten Pavilion

-Aaron Benning enters his second year as an assistant coach and recruiting coordinator within the LMU volleyball program with the start of the 2015 season.
+Aaron Benning enters his third year as an assistant coach and recruiting coordinator within the LMU volleyball program with the start of the 2016 season.
 Benning had previously served as the Director of Sports for City Beach Volleyball Club since 2004, and spent a total of seven years, including three as head women's volleyball coach, at Ohlone College.

 Prior to coming to LMU, Benning helped City Beach win nine Junior National Medals and over 180 Regional and National Tournaments.
 Consistently one of the top-25 volleyball clubs in the nation, Benning has guided over 155 of his City Beach players into collegiate volleyball programs since 2006.
 While coaching, Benning was also responsible for a variety of management and executive functions, including coordinating team scheduling and travel for 30 club teams, maintaining financial tracking and budgets, leading the performance of over 45 staff members and 300 club participants, and coordinating 15 financially successful volleyball product lines.

 At the high school level, Aaron has coached numerous successful Bay Area programs, including St. Francis, Menlo and Sacred Heart.
 Working as a high school and juniors coach, he maintained a .760 winning percentage over nine seasons.